jeffThompson/PhysicalComputing/Week02_LEDs/Demos/02-InternalLED.md

 ***

 ### LIBRARY IMPORTS
 Before we can do anything, we need to add some extra code to our project.
-Called "libraries" (or "modules" in Python-speak), these give us extra functionality that we might not ordinarily need, such as controlling the inputs and outputs on our board.
+Called *libraries* (or *modules* in Python-speak), these give us extra functionality that we might not ordinarily need, such as controlling the inputs and outputs on our board.
 These can technically go anywhere, but are best at the very top of your code.

 The first two are specific to Circuit Python, the third is part of standard Python: